prakashmaharana/udacity-traffic_sign-classifier/writeup.md

 CNN and used http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf

 * What were some problems with the initial architecture?

+Initial architecture had accuracy around 87 and even with changing epochs,batch size or learning rate validation accuracy was not improving.When i converted colored images to gray i tried to apply histogram equalization to check if that would improve accuracy but at the end regularization using drop out of 60% helped.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+I added drop out with 0.6 keep i.e 60% is kept and rest is dropped ,accuracy jumped to 93.8

 * Which parameters were tuned?
 How were they adjusted and why?

+Epochs = 10
+Batch size = 128
+learing rate = 0.001

 Epochs indicate total number of times data is run through given network We need to tweak this parameters so that cost is between underfitting to overfitting